sucre-rt/freemarket_sample_62f/README.md

 |delivery|references|null: false, foreign_key|
 |brand|references|null: false, foreign_key|
 ### Association
-- has_one: evaluation
+- has_one :evaluation
-- has_one: payment
+- has_one :payment
-- has_many: likes
+- has_many :likes
-- has_many: transactions
+- has_many :transactions
-- has_many: messages
+- has_many :messages
-- has_many: images
+- has_many :images
-- belongs_to: user
+- belongs_to :user
-- belongs_to: category
+- belongs_to :category
-- belongs_to: delibery
+- belongs_to :delivery
-- belongs_to: brand
+- belongs_to :brand

 ## deliveriesテーブル
 |Column|Type|Options|